-On August 28, 2019, with the passing of Bill C-69, the CERA and the Impact Assessment Act ("IAA") came into force, which repealed and replaced the NEB Act and the Canadian Environmental Assessment Act, 2012 ("CEAA 2012"), respectively.
+On August 28, 2019, with the passing of Bill C-69, the CERA and the IAA came into force, which repealed and replaced the National Energy Board Act (the "NEB Act") and the Canadian Environmental Assessment Act, 2012 ("CEAA 2012"), respectively.
 These changes resulted in the IA Agency replacing the Canadian Environmental Assessment Agency and the CER replacing the NEB.